-Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto advisors receive on a daily basis across Ontario, designed to help you make informed mortgage decisions every time you need a new mortgage or to renew/refinance an existing one.
+Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto advisors receive daily across Ontario, designed to help you make informed mortgage decisions every time you need a new mortgage or to renew/refinance an existing one.

 What are today’s mortgage rates in Ontario?

-By consulting Ontario mortgage rates on nesto, you’re always getting the most up-to-date information, which helps you save money throughout your time as a homeowner.
+By consulting Ontario mortgage rates on nesto, you’re always getting the most up-to-date information, which helps you save money as a homeowner.